Chinese Course Enrolment Instructions 2015-2016

 CHINESE LANGUAGE PLACEMENT TESTS

 EAS Majors/Specialists may elect to take the placement test in order to fulfill the language requirement.
+Please note that students may only take the placement test twice.
 To register for the placement test, please fill in the Chinese Placement Test Form at least two weeks in advance of the test.
 The placement tests will take place on:

 Monday, April 6, 2015 from 2:30 – 4:30 pm in RL14353